BitClout Raises Intellectual Property Concerns

 Legal Issues Posed by BitClout

-Another point of controversy surrounding BitClout is their aggressive growth strategy, in which their network was pre-populated with profiles from the top 15,000 public Twitter profiles.
+There have been questions raised about the legality of NFTs, cryptocurrency, and related digital assets on the blockchain.
+One point of controversy surrounding BitClout is their aggressive growth strategy, in which their network was pre-populated with profiles from the top 15,000 public Twitter profiles.
 Influencers like Kim Kardashian and Elon Musk had profiles created without signing up for or agreeing to the platform.
 While the founder of BitClout says this was done to prevent user impersonation or handle squatting, the company is currently using the private information of celebrities and influencers without their expressed consent.

 One influencer, Brandon Curtis, has already served BitClout founder Nader Al-Naji with a cease-and-desist letter for using his personal information without consent.
 Curtis is arguing that it is the individual’s right to profit from his or her own identity, and to choose what organizations they collaborate with.
 Depending on the outcome of Curtis’ intellectual property case, it is possible that many of the other pre-populated profiles on BitClout will also seek to be removed from the platform.

-Tauler Smith LLC is a Los Angeles law firm that represents clients in intellectual property disputes, including cases involving copyright infringement.
+Tauler Smith LLP is a Los Angeles law firm that represents clients in intellectual property disputes, including cases involving copyright infringement.
 If you believe that you are a victim of a copyright violation, or if you have been accused of a copyright violation, our experienced IP attorneys can help you.
 Call or email us today to discuss your legal options.